chimaobi-okite/NLP-Projects-Competitions/NewsCategorization/README.md

 Looking at the table above, I can say that traditional ML techniques is still the go-to for text classification.
 This is putting into consideration the model's performance and size.
 We can see that the fine-tuned transformer is **744** times larger than the simple Logistics regression with TFID based features (Thats alot to just push aside for 3.44% increase in performance).

 I also experimented with RNNs but was not able to get a good score.
-It wasnt surprising though,  owing to the fact that there are just about 4000 datapoints with 6 different classes to predict , so even pretrained glove embedding could not able to learn enough
+It wasnt surprising though,  owing to the fact that there are just about 4000 datapoints with 6 different classes to predict , so even a pretrained glove embedding could not help